 Beautiful Thailand & Burma - 8 Days

-Combine the buzz of Bangkok and history of Kanchanaburi in Thailand with the highlights of neighbouring Burma; taking in the capital city of Yangon, stupa filled plains of Bagan and serene atmosphere of Mandalay.
+Combine the buzz of Bangkok and history of Kanchanaburi in Thailand with the highlights of neighbouring Burma; taking in the city of Yangon, stupa filled plains of Bagan and serene atmosphere of Mandalay.

 This morning visit the colourful Flower Market before continuing on to the spiritual and religious heart of the city - the striking Grand Palace.
 Topped by golden stupas, the complex has been the site of royal coronations and is home to the legendary Emerald Buddha.
 Next take a tuk tuk ride to Wat Pho, home to the famous golden Reclining Buddha.